 Computer Science Research

-Jamie is currently a Post-doctoral Research Associate in the SCALE Lab at Imperial College London.
-Prior to that he worked as a Scientific Programmer (Research Software Engineer) at the
+![]() Prior to Imperial Jamie worked as a Scientific Programmer (Research Software Engineer) at the ![]()

-Jamie undertook and completed his Doctorate at Royal Holloway University of London where he conducted research in the Centre for Systems and Synthetic Biology (CSSB) and department of Computer Science.
+Before joining the ICR, Jamie undertook and completed his Doctorate at Royal Holloway University of London, where he conducted research in the Centre for Systems and Synthetic Biology (CSSB) and department of Computer Science.

 After completing his masters, Jamie assisted research efforts at the Biomedical Sciences department of